 The following resources provide key data and insights into dairy’s presence in the Murray Darling Basin, and can be drawn on for stakeholder meetings, briefings and submissions.

-This document provides a snapshot of key data on dairy in the Murray Darling Basin.
+This document provides an overview and key data on dairy in the Murray Darling Basin.
 This document will be updated annually with new data.
-This version was created in May 2021.
+This version was created in September 2023.

 An incursion of Foot and Mouth Disease (FMD) and Lumpy Skin Disease (LSD) in Australia would come as a grave cost to the dairy industry.